neuefische/web-exercises/sessions/react-state/box/README.md

 Depending on the `isActive` variable, a class called `box--active` is added to the `<div>` which should then change the `<div>`'s color.

-However, the color stays the same because React is not informed to rerender the App.
+However, the color stays the same because React is not informed to re-render the UI.

 ## Task